Heritage Yellow - serious adult woman and man Heritage Yellow - serious adult woman and man

 In 2019/20, 25% of the mortgage holders we helped with debt advice were in a negative budget - where their income doesn't cover their essential costs.

-Now, 66% of the mortgage holders we help are in a negative budget.
+In Jan 2024, 62% of mortgage holders were in a negative budget.

 High and rising private rent and mortgage costs are driving people into the red